RichardDooling/Entertainment_Law/Trademark/Trademark.md

 ideas it conveys, strict scrutiny is appropriate, whether or not the speech in question may be characterized as commercial.")

+### What about "immoral or scandalous" trademarks?

+In [*Iancu v.
+Brunetti*][brunetti], 139 S.Ct.
+2294 (2019),
+the United States Supreme Court held that the Lanham Act's prohibition on registration of "immoral or scandalous" trademarks violates the First Amendment.

+> In *Matal v.
+Tam*, this Court declared unconstitutional the Lanham Act’s ban on registering marks that "disparage" any "person, living or dead." § 1052(a).
+A divided Court agreed on two propositions.
+First, if a trademark registration bar is viewpoint based, it is unconstitutional.
+And second, the disparagement bar was viewpoint based.

+> The "immoral or scandalous" bar similarly discriminates on the basis of viewpoint and so collides with this Court’s First Amendment doctrine.
+Expressive material is "immoral" when it is "inconsistent with rectitude, purity, or good morals"; "wicked"; or "vicious."
+So the Lanham Act permits registration of marks that champion society's sense of rectitude and morality, but not marks that denigrate those concepts.

 ## Trademark Violations